contentful/widget-sdk/README.md

 - You must have [NVM][nvm] installed
 - You must have an account on our staging environment `app.flinkly.com`.

+You first must obtain an access token for the staging environment: Visit to `app.flinkly.com`, log in, and go to “APIs” → “Content management tokens”.
+Create a new token and copy its value.
+You’ll need it later

+If you don't have an account, use `bootstrap` as "Coupon Code" to setup a new account.

 Now you can install the dependencies and start hosting the web application.

 ```js